epam/edp-cd-pipeline-operator/README.md

     - chart_version                                 # a version of CD Pipeline operator Helm chart;
     - global.edpName                                # a namespace or a project name (in case of OpenShift);
     - global.platform                               # openshift or kubernetes;
-    - image.name                                    # EDP image.
+    - image.repository                              # EDP image.
 The released image can be found on [Dockerhub](https://hub.docker.com/r/epamedp/cd-pipeline-operator);
-    - image.version                                 # EDP tag.
+    - image.tag                                     # EDP tag.
 The released image can be found on [Dockerhub](https://hub.docker.com/r/epamedp/cd-pipeline-operator/tags);
     ```

 4. Install operator in the <edp_cicd_project> namespace with the helm command; find below the installation command example: